TysonAndre/pecl-teds/README.md

 [`Teds\StrictMap` API](./teds_strictmap.stub.php)

-**This is a work in progress.** Iteration will not work as expected if elements are removed during iteration, and hash lookups haven't been implemented yet, so this is inefficient for large maps (scans the entire map).
+**This is a work in progress.** Iteration will not work as expected if the hash table is rehashed due to insertions/removals during iteration.

 This is a map where entries for keys of any type can be inserted if they are `!==` to other keys.
 This uses [`Teds\strict_hash`](#strict-hashing) internally.

 The [`Teds\StrictSet` API](./teds_strictset.stub.php) implementation is similar, but does not associate values with keys and does not implement ArrayAccess and uses different method names.

+NOTE: The floats `0.0` and [`-0.0` (negative zero)](https://en.wikipedia.org/wiki/Signed_zero) currently have distinct hashes and are treated as distinct entries.

 ### Teds\StableMinHeap and Teds\StableMaxHeap